BrrunaRibeiro/Namaste/README.md

     ### Frameworks, Libraries & Programs Used:
             * Hover.CSS
-                * Hover.CSS was used on the navigation elements in the header
+                * Hover.CSS was used on the navigation elements in the header *Git - For version control.
+                *Github - To save and store the files for the website.
+                *Google Fonts - To import the fonts used on the website.
+                *Font Awesome - For the iconography on the website.
+                *Google Dev Tools - To troubleshoot and test features, solve issues with responsiveness and styling.

 ## User Experience(UX)

     *Strategy